Adopting an Entrepreneurial Culture Can Create the Ultimate Company - Employee Partnership

 For aspiring entrepreneurs, the thought of launching an idea and it becoming a viable and profitable business venture is exciting.
 Until the reality of what such a huge undertaking becoming a profitable business venture entails.

 When assessing the costs, time, labor, financial resources, and intellectual capital that an entrepreneur must commit to with the hopes of one day having all of the components work simultaneously to create a successful business venture can be intimidating.
-Some employees even resist pursuing entrepreneurship because of the fear of the unknown thus choosing to remain at their jobs filled with ideas and nowhere to explore them.
+This can also take a lot of time, energy and resources.
+Some even resist pursuing entrepreneurship because of the fear of the unknown thus choosing to remain at their jobs filled with ideas and nowhere to explore them.

 Companies can relieve the challenges of an employee entrepreneur by duplicating the efforts of supporting outside entrepreneurial initiatives by creating an entrepreneurial culture.
 Entrepreneurial cultures and environments supporting employee entrepreneurs are also known as intrapreneurs.